 The meteorites

 In the forests around Kitkiöjärvi, people have been finding parts of the Muonionalusta meteorite for more than a hundred years.
-It fell over the area long before the last Ice Age, which began about 115,000 years ago.
+It fell over the area around 1 million years ago.
+It had already been around for hundreds of thousands of years when the latest ice age started about 115,000 years ago.
 Parts of it are still buried in the ground, often several metres down.
 In winter, the ground is frozen hard and covered with snow, but during the summer months you can see people searching with metal detectors and shovels.

 The first known discovery was made as early as 1906, when two children found a rusty stone in the forest weighing about 7.5 kg.